-The condemnation process in Texas is a complex, often confusing legal procedure if you’re not familiar with the laws pertaining to eminent domain in Texas.
-It’s easy to understand why many Texas landowners are unsure on how to proceed after being served notice that the government is going to seize their land.
+The condemnation process in Texas is a complex, and often confusing legal procedure.
+It’s easy to understand why many Texas landowners, most of whom are not familiar with Texas eminent domain laws, are unsure how to proceed after being served notice that the government is going to seize their land.

 If you are a landowner in Texas, you’re probably interested in learning more about the condemnation process and how it could impact the ownership of your property.
 We’ve provided the answers to some of the more common questions property owners have about condemnation in Texas.

 Keep in mind that each person’s situation is unique, so the general answers provided here might not apply to your case and are not to be construed as legal advice about your particular case.